How to Compare PCB Manufacturing Services for Your Board

 Look at any PCB manufacturing service website, and they all offer just about the same specifications on copper: 0.5 or 1 oz./sq. ft. copper with ENIG plating on the outer layers, and 1 oz./sq.
 Ft. copper on inner layers or planes.
-If you need different copper weight and/or plating, make sure to check on your fabricator’s capabilities and stackup options.
+If you need different copper weights and/or plating, make sure to check on your fabricator’s capabilities and stack-up options.

 Available Materials and Stackups

 I’ve put this last because it’s almost always the last thing new designers think of when planning a production run for a board.
-Instead, the very first thing you should do before designing your board is create a proposed stackup, and then check with a fabricator to make sure they can produce something at or close to those specifications.
-You can send a screenshot of your proposed stackup to the fabricator, and they can confirm whether their material stocks can match those requirements, or they can propose an alternative stackup.
+Instead, the very first thing you should do before designing your board is creating a proposed stack up and then check with a fabricator to make sure they can produce something at or close to those specifications.
+You can send a screenshot of your proposed stack-up to the fabricator, and they can confirm whether their material stocks can match those requirements, or they can propose an alternative stack-up.

 The Takeaway: Talk to Your PCB Fabricator First